alanrobert/learning-javascript/cookie-consent/README.md

-# What was studied in this module
+# Studied in this module

 ## setTimeout - Control when pop up appeared